 Haley moved to defeat the measure by exercising the U.S.'s veto authority as a permanent member of the Security Council.
 In order for a resolution to secure passage, a minimum of nine favorable votes are required with none of the council's five permanent members–the United Kingdom, France, Russia, China, and the United States–issuing a veto.

 The U.S. ambassador then forced the Security Council to consider a measure condemning Hamas as a terrorist organization.
-The U.S. resolution specifically cited the recent firing of over 70 rockets by Hamas into Israel territory, the largest artillery barrage from Gaza since 2014.
+The U.S. resolution specifically cited the recent firing of over 70 rockets by Hamas into Israeli territory, the largest artillery barrage from Gaza since 2014.
 The resolution mirrored language the Trump White House took in May when it asserted Hamas bore sole responsibility for the violence and deaths that have ensued.

 Israel's permanent representative to the U.N., Danny Danon, praised the Trump administration's move, stating it reversed the course Israel had long faced in the Security Council.